-Joe earned his B.A. from Stanford University, a Master’s degree in Teaching and Curriculum from the Harvard School of Education, and was a Root-Tilden-Snow Scholar at NYU Law School, where he earned his J.D.
-He is the author of several publications, including Teaching Without Bells: What We Can Learn from Powerful Practice in Small Schools (Paradigm Publishers), and a contributing author in Dismantling Desegregation: The Quiet Reversal of Brown v.
-Board of Education (New Press).
-His most recent book, Grading for Equity (Corwin), was published this fall.
+Joe earned his B.A. from Stanford University and a Master’s degree in Teaching and Curriculum from the Harvard School of Education, and is also the author of Teaching Without Bells: What We Can Learn from Powerful Practice in Small Schools (Paradigm, 2010).
 He lives in Oakland with his wife and two children.

 Shayna is a career educator with expertise in pedagogical practices that promote equitable learning outcomes for diverse groups of students.
 She began her career in education as a high school English teacher in Vallejo, California, and has a variety experience within PK-12 and higher education.
 She has spent the past nine years in teacher education, instructing a variety of courses and engaging in the field supervision of beginning teachers.